-Have you settled into a routine with your Etsy store?
-Are you looking for Etsy alternatives to sell your products?
+Have you settled into a routine selling jewelry in your Etsy store?
+Are you looking for Etsy alternative websites to sell your handmade jewelry?

 So why seek Etsy alternatives?

 There are currently 9 million jewelry listings on Etsy and 84 percent of those listings are artisanal pieces, versus vintage items.
 The sheer volume creates steep competition for jewelry sales, making it especially difficult for newcomers to stand out.
-Putting up your products on other marketplaces can give you more visibility and put you in front of a different audience.
+Putting up your products on other Etsy like sites can give you more visibility and put you in front of a different audience.

-Here are a list of other marketplaces where you can test the waters.
+Here is a list of other marketplaces similar to Etsy.
 These may or may not be the best option for everyone but they are worth checking out.
 Some of these are approval only so they are better curated than Etsy i.e. a better shopping experience for the customer.

-Amazon is probably the closest Etsy alternative – it’s BIG and hence, equally competitive.
+Amazon is probably the closest alternative to Etsy – it’s BIG and hence, equally competitive.
 Amazon launched the handmade part of their site in 2015.
-However, to keep their customer experience in check, you have to be approved to sell with them.
-So make sure you have a good brand story, outline your techniques, have well-written product descriptions and of course, good product images.
+However, to keep their customer experience in check, they require you to be approved to sell with them.
+So make sure you have a good brand story, outline your techniques, have well-written product descriptions and of course, good product photography.
 They charge a 15% commission.

 This is a popular marketplace for independent jewelry designers and artisans.
 ArtFire’s greatest appeal is that they allow a shopper to add items to their Amazon ‘wish list’.
 Being able to link your product catalog to Amazon’s Universal Wishlist gives you an instant presence on Amazon.